 Provide this list to potential partners to give them a look inside of our business and starting outline.

 A good rule to stick to as you approach any new marketing effort is: always start with goals.
 Never launch a new campaign or plan without an idea about what you want to happen as a result of your work.

-This rule is the same as you explore hiring a digital marketing agency.
+This rule is the same as you explore applying for experts in managed digital advertising service.
 Know what you want to accomplish so your potential partner can design a plan to help you get there.

 The more specific you can be, the better.
 Don’t just say you want to grow your business.
 Be clear about which part of your business you want to develop.
 Specific goals for a digital marketing strategy may include:

 - Build brand awareness

 - Grow market share of current product or services

 Once you identify the specific goals you want to accomplish, assign measurable key performance indicators or KPIs to each.
 By assigning numbers to each goal, you’ll be able to measure your campaign to see if you meet, exceeded, or failed to reach your goals.

 Many brands and businesses that are new to marketing make a mistake when hiring a digital marketing agency.
 They expect their agency to tell them who their target audience is.